Summer Fun Around Lake Suwa

 In September, the experimental fireworks festival gives select artists a chance to try new and original designs.
 Instead of traditional flower and star mine shapes, you may see jellyfish, mushrooms or even popular cartoon characters.
 It’s roughly half the size of Suwa’s August festival, but that’s still almost 20,000 fireworks and over 250,000 spectators!

-Shimosuwa
+Visit Shimosuwa

-A section of Shimosuwa’s Nakasendo road.
+A section of Shimosuwa’s Nakasendo road

 The town of Shimosuwa was once an important stopping point along the Nakasendo route between Kyoto and Edo.
 Many pieces of traditional architecture remain, and two of Suwa Taisha’s four shrines are here as well.

-Suwa Taisha’s Akimiya Shrine in Shimosuwa.
+Suwa Taisha’s Akimiya Shrine in Shimosuwa

 Among Shimosuwa’s Edo period buildings and streets are also the Gishodo Watch Museum and the Suwa-no-Ne Orgol (music box) Museum.
 Suwa is a well-known area for precision machinery and is even home to the headquarters of Epson printing.
 In that vein, these museums offer a glimpse into the history and mechanics of watches and music boxes, and have workshops available where you can put together your own as a souvenir.